lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 A few tips about Action Skills:

 * Fair/Good/Great are professional skill levels, so most of your job-related skills should be in this range.
 * You don't have to be an Expert to succeed in FS3.
-Ratings 6+ should be reserved for people who are truly experts in their field.
+Ratings 6+ are exceptional.
 * Your skills should generally match your professional experience.
 While some variation is allowed for talent (or lack thereof), be careful not to stray too far.
-A brand-new pilot with an Elite piloting skill isn't going to fly (pun intended), nor is a casual bar-league ball player with Expert Athletics.
+A brand-new pilot with an Elite piloting skill isn't going to fly (pun intended).
 * Abilities in FS3 are deliberately broad to simplify chargen, but chances are your character isn't great at *every single thing* covered by a given skill.
 For example, Medicine covers a lot, but a paramedic can't do brain surgery, and a brain surgeon or psychiatrist would suck trying to splint a broken leg.
 RP appropriately according to your background, and apply appropriate modifiers (described in [Specialties](/fs3/fs3-3/conflict#specialties) when going out of your comfort zone.
-* Everyman is a special rating.
-It reflects what the average inhabitant of the game world would be capable of.
-What tasks you can even conceivably attempt with Everyman will vary from skill to skill.

-### Linked Attributes

-Every Action Skill is linked to a particular Attribute by default.
-Unless you specify otherwise during a roll, this is the Attribute that will boost your skill rating when you roll that skill.
-The linked Attribute is shown in the skill list, and on your character sheet.

 ### Buying Action Skills